-Periodontal and Soft Tissue Management at Alliance Dentistry
+Periodontal and Soft Tissue Management

 At our Cary NC dentist office, we often see periodontal and soft tissue related issues in our patients.
 Research from the Centers for Disease Control and Prevention suggests over 47 percent of the US population aged 30 years and older have mild, moderate or severe periodontitis.* Periodontitis, also referred to as periodontal disease, is an inflammatory disease characterized by the loss of connective tissue between teeth and gums.
 If not treated, the bones and tissues that support the teeth may be destroyed.
 Eventually, teeth become loose and have to be removed.